mikerenfro/nsf-proposal/README.md

  - `times-new-roman`

-Optionally, add the `tg` class option to use the TeX Gyre equivalents to Courier New, Helvetica, Palatino, or Times New Roman (seems to require LuaLaTeX rather than XeLaTeX for full functionality).
+Optionally, add the `tg` class option to use the TeX Gyre equivalents to Courier New, Helvetica, Palatino, or Times New Roman.

 Now write the rest of your proposal, using `\chapter` on down to `\paragraph` to break things up.
 You'll want to use the starred versions of these on the